vesellov/bitdust.docs.old/definitions.md

 ## +

+BitDust is a holistic eco-system that protects your privacy in the network by establishing p2p communications of users and maximize distribution of information flows in the network.

+## +

 BitDust aims to protect the privacy of users and provides an alternative way of working and communicating in the network.